NordicMuseum/DiMu-API-documentation/readme.md

 <a name="examples"></a>
 <h2>Example Solr queries</h2>

+Searching in fields is done by adding `field:query` as a value to the `fq` parameter.
+Multiple searches can be joined by AND or OR separators or by stacking multiple fq parameters.
+Multiple fq parameters count as an AND search.

 http://api.dimu.org/api/solr/select?q=*&fq=identifier.owner:S-NM*&wt=json&api.key=demo

 The above query will return all Nordic Museum objects in the DiMu API.
 Mandatory parameters for a query are the `q` parameter and an api key.
 The "demo" key will only return 10 rows.